Javid-Sadigli/Stonks-Finance--overview/README.md

   - Receives requests from the frontend.
   - Forwards appropriate requests to the AI microservice (`ms-ai-yahoo-finance`).
   - Handles responses from AI and returns them to the frontend.
-- **Reason for Using API Gateway**:
-  - Centralized request routing ensures that the frontend communicates with a single endpoint.
-  - Supports future scalability, as additional AI services (e.g., for other stock markets) can be added without changing the frontend.
-  - Provides a layer of abstraction between frontend and backend logic.

 ### 2. **ms-ai-yahoo-finance**
 - **Role**: AI microservice responsible for stock data analysis and predictions.